FrediKats/VkLibrary/README.md

 ```

 ## Authentication
 Most methods require a valid access token.
-To get that token using OAuth, you should show a WebView-like control to a user, navigate him to authentication page and handle future redirects.
+To get that token using <b>OAuth</b>, you should show a WebView-like control to a user, navigate him to authentication page and handle future redirects.
 More info can be found <a href="http://vk.com/dev/auth_mobile">here</a>.
 There are some examples below on how to get things done in UWP:
 ```c#
 // Firstly we build an OAuth url and launch it. (assuming that WebView is a declared Web View control) string url = vk.OAuth.GetAuthUrl(ScopeSettings.Root, AuthDisplayType.Mobile);